Scott Lobdell

-Scott Lobdell (/ˈlɒbdɛl/; born 1960) is an American comic book writer and screenwriter known for his work on numerous X-Men series for Marvel Comics in the 1990s, various work for DC Comics in the 2010s, namely Red Hood and the Outlaws, Teen Titans, and Superman, and comics for other publishers including the Hardy Boys: Undercover Brothers series by Papercutz or Fathom by Aspen MLT.
-He also wrote the script to the 2017 slasher film Happy Death Day.
+Scott Lobdell (/ˈlɒbdɛl/; born 1960) is an American comic book writer and screenwriter known for his work on numerous X-Men series for Marvel Comics in the 1990s, various work for DC Comics in the 2010s, namely Red Hood and the Outlaws, Teen Titans, and Superman, and comics for other publishers, including the Hardy Boys: Undercover Brothers series by Papercutz or Fathom by Aspen MLT.
+He also wrote the script to the 2017 comedy-horror film Happy Death Day.

 Career

 Early career

 Lobdell did not begin to read comics until he was 17 years old, while lying in bed after lung surgery.
 Later, he went to college to study psychology, but quit two years later when he began to write.
 While in college, he wrote for the college newspaper and interviewed Marvel editor Al Milgrom.
 Lobdell started submitting various stories to Marvel, but was systematically rejected by various editors, including Tom DeFalco.
 Later, DeFalco started editing Marvel Comics Presents (a bi-weekly book) requiring many writers, pencillers and inkers.
 Lobdell submitted a story about a character from Contest of Champions.
 Because the characters involved were rather obscure, DeFalco did not need to extract approval from other editors, and he decided to give Lobdell a chance.